 Subscription at the level that manages the Private Key must be configured to log all access, operations, and configuration changes on the resources securing the Private Key.

-A hardware Hardware crypto Crypto module Module provided by the CA;

-Contractual terms in the Subscriber Agreement requiring the Subscriber to protect the Private Key to a standard of at least FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.

 6.2.7.4 Subscriber Private Key protection and verification

 The requirements in BR Section 6.2 apply equally to Code Signing Certificates.